The Auntie Sewing Squad Guide to Mask Making, Radical Care, and Racial Justice

 The Auntie Sewing Squad is a quirky, fast-moving, and adaptive mutual-aid group that showed up to meet a critical need.
 Led primarily by women of color, the group includes some who learned to sew from mothers and grandmothers working for sweatshops or as a survival skill passed down by refugee relatives.
 The Auntie Sewing Squad speaks back to the history of exploited immigrant labor as it enacts an intersectional commitment to public health for all.
 This collection of essays and ephemera is a community document of the labor and care of the Auntie Sewing Squad.

 Social, Behavioral & Global Studies

 Hong, Mai-Linh K.; Lau, Chrissy Yee; and Sharma, Preeti, "The Auntie Sewing Squad Guide to Mask Making, Radical Care, and Racial Justice" (2021).
-Faculty-Authored Books.
+Faculty Bookshelf.
 80.